General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: A concluding remark

 \section{A concluding remark}

 We consider the general distribution steering problem where the distributions to steer are arbitrary, which are only required to have first several orders of finite power moments.
-In our previous paper \cite{wu2022density}, we proposed a moment counterpart of the primal system for control.
-However, we was not able to put forward a control law based on optimization in the manner of conventional optimal control, which makes it hardly possible for us to obtain the control inputs by specific purposes, such as minimum energy effort.
-In this paper, we investigate the general distribution steering problem by convex optimization.
+In our previous paper \cite{wu2023density}, we proposed a moment counterpart of the primal system for control.
+However, we were not able to put forward a control law based on optimization in the manner of conventional optimal control, which makes it hardly possible for us to obtain the optimal control inputs by specific purposes, such as minimum energy effort.
+In this paper, we investigate the general distribution steering problem by optimization.
 The domain of the control inputs of the moment system is not convex and has a complex topology, which causes difficulty in optimization.
-We prove the controllability of the moment system and propose a set as the domain for optimization of which the convexity is proved.
-Then we consider different types of cost functions, including the smoothness of the state transition, the energy effort, the energy effort together with the system energy, and a general form of convex function, which is a weighted mixture of the energy effort and the system energy.
+We prove the controllability of the moment system and propose a subset as the domain for optimization of which the convexity is proved.
+The subset is proved to be a set of solutions minimizing a weighted sum of integrated squared distances.
+Then we consider different types of cost functions, including the smoothness of the state transition, the system energy, the control energy effort, and a general form of cost function.
 A realization of the control inputs by the squared Hellinger distance is given to put forward a control scheme for the general distribution steering problem.
-We consider two typical scenarios in real application and formulate them as two distribution steering problems for simulation.
+We consider two problems in swarm robotics and formulate them as two distribution steering problems for simulation.
 The numerical results of the simulations validate our proposed algorithms.
-By the simulation results, we note that to yield smooth transition of the system states, one may need more energy.
+By the simulation results, we note that to yield smooth transition of the system states, one may need more control energy effort.
+Moreover, moment approximation provides a much more computationally efficient approach to distribution steering compared to discretizing the support of the distribution, revealed by the results of this paper.